Ort History, Family Crest & Coats of Arms

 The surname Ort was first found in Wertheim, Main, where Orto of Mendfeld is recorded to have been living in 1260.
 Another early instance of the name dates back to 1271, when Thietrich an dem Orte was recorded as being a resident of Basel.

-Important Dates for the Ort family
+Early History of the Ort family

 This web page shows only a small excerpt of our Ort research.
 Another 111 words (8 lines of text) covering the years 1271, 1377, 1698 and 1783 are included under the topic Early Ort History in all our PDF Extended History products and printed products wherever possible.